twobraids/power_cycler/README.md

 Here's the problem.
 I've got Comcast as my ISP, but my Comcast router is really flakey.
 While its administrative Web interface may work just fine, it really isn't connecting to the Internet.
 The solution to the problem is just power cycling the router.

 While that sounds simple, the trouble is that my router is about a mile away from my home.
 Comcast wouldn't bridge that last mile without requiring I pay several tens of thousands of dollars.
 So I rent a shelf over in the subdivision a mile from my home, and Comcast puts my point of presence there.
 I use a microwave link to cover that last mile to my home.
-Power cycling my router, means going a mile and, perhaps, waking my neighbor.
+Power cycling my router means going a mile and, perhaps, waking my neighbor.

 I need to be able to remotely power cycle my router.
 This code is a key component in using the Things Gateway from Mozilla to automate power cycling my router.